fqnchina/fqnchina.github.io/_pages/about.md

 /
 <a href="https://github.com/Microtreei/TSD-SR" target="_blank">codes</a>

+- The first image super-resolution work that takes advantage of the pretrained diffusion transformer (DIT) prior, specifically SD3.
 - TSD-SR has superior restoration results (most of the metrics perform the best) and the fastest inference speed (e.g. 40 times faster than SeeSR) compared to the past Real-ISR approaches based on pre-trained diffusion priors.
 </div>
 </div>